-ABE preparatory classes are available at the campuses as well as at most college centers.
-College adult basic education intake specialists may schedule assessment testing to determine the student's potential for earning a high school equivalency credential.
-Testing is offered in the assessment centers on each campus.
-For more information about testing, contact your local ABE office.
+GED preparatory classes are available at the campuses as well as at most college centers.
+College adult basic skills managers may schedule assessment testing to determine the student’s potential for passing the GED test.
+The GED exam is given monthly at most college sites and may include weekend and evening testing.

 Hall of Fame